Case Study: Internal Wind Turbine Blade Inspection Using Nexxis Crawler & Elios 3

 Nexxis Pipe Crawler (Modified for Blade Access)

-Integrated Raspberry Pi control and Livox 3D LiDAR mapping
+- Integrated Raspberry Pi control & Livox 3D LiDAR mapping.

-Dust-resistant lighting and payload design for confined dusty interiors
+- Dust-resistant lighting & payload for confined interiors.

 Key Achievements

-100% access coverage inside 35 turbines with zero human entry
+- 100% internal coverage across turbines — zero human entry.

-Zero incidents, with full data delivery to GE Asset Management platform
+- Zero incidents, with data fully integrated into the GE Asset Management platform.

 Deliverables

-Full 3D Blade Interior Point Cloud Models (Elios 3 LiDAR & Crawler LiDAR)
+- 3D Blade Interior Point Cloud Models (Elios 3 LiDAR & Crawler LiDAR).